 Erma Johnson Hadley

 As a self-described “little girl from Leggett,” Erma Johnson Hadley said she grew up thinking she could never do anything.
-Yet growing up in the small southeast Texas logging town in the era of legal segregation, Hadley on some level must have known she could – because today, she is a shining example to more than 100,000 Texas community college students that they can do anything.
+Yet growing up in the small southeast Texas logging town in the era of legal segregation, Hadley on some level must have known she could – because she became a shining example to more than 100,000 Texas community college students that they can do anything.

 Hadley – the first black student from Leggett to graduate from college – was the fourth chancellor and the first woman and first African-American to lead Tarrant County College (TCC) District.
 With a bachelor’s degree from Prairie View A&M University and a master’s degree from Ohio’s Bowling Green State University, Hadley spent her career dedicated to the belief that all Texans are entitled to a college education.

 In 1968, Hadley became a founding faculty member, teaching business, on then-Tarrant County Junior College’s Northeast Campus.
 Over the next four decades, Hadley’s professional achievements included: enhancing employee performance by creating Leadership TCC, the TCC Institute and the TCC Employee Scholarship Program; generating new efficiencies in the District through the creation of a District Call Center, District Fulfillment Center, and campus Copy Centers; and building TCC’s human resources function as it exists today – a model among community colleges nationwide.

 A champion for diversity, Hadley’s work at TCC translated into measurable growth in the number of both students of color and first-time college students.
 Considered the conscience for inclusion at TCC, Hadley had also been key to diversifying the face of higher-education faculty and staff.